borntofrappe/game-development/01 Flappy Bird/Flappy Bird — Assignment/README.md

 ## Medal(s)

 Upon entering the score state, the game displays up to three medals.
 The medals are awarded by crossing arbitrary thresholds: 5, 10 and 15 points.
-In the _res/graphics_ folder you find the different assets.
+In the `res/graphics` folder you find the different assets.

 In `ScoreState.lua`, these are included as follows:

-- initialize the images in the `init` function
+- stores the images in a table and according to the number of points associated with each asset

   ```lua
   function ScoreState:init()